 Types of Tremors

-Tremors are divided into two types: resting or action.
+Tremors are divided into two types: resting and action.

-Resting tremors occur when you are sitting or lying still.
-Once you begin to move around, you will notice that the tremor goes away.
+notice that the tremor goes away.
 Resting tremors often affect only the hands

 during movement of the affected body part.
-Action tremors are further divided into several subcategories:
+Action tremors are further divided

 Categories of Tremor